-The abstract should briefly describe the project's purpose, the population to be served, project partners, and the activities that the applicant will implement to achieve the project's goals and objectives.
+The abstract should briefly describe the project's purpose, the population to be served, the activities that the applicant will implement to achieve the project's goals and objectives, and the category the applicant is applying under.
 The abstract should describe how the applicant will measure progress toward these goals.
-The abstract should indicate whether the applicant will use any portion of the project budget to conduct research as described in Note on Project Evaluations on page 19.
+The abstract should indicate whether the applicant will use any portion of the project budget to conduct research as described in "Note on Project Evaluations" on page 21.
 All project abstracts should follow the detailed template.

-Permission to Share Project Abstract with the Public.
-It is unlikely that OJJDP will be able to fund all promising applications submitted under this solicitation, but it may have the opportunity to share information with the public regarding promising but unfunded applications, for example, through a listing on a webpage available to the public.
+Permission to Share Project Abstract with the Public: It is unlikely that OJJDP will be able to fund all promising applications submitted under this solicitation, but it may have the opportunity to share information with the public regarding promising but unfunded applications, for example, through a listing on a webpage available to the public.
 This public posting would allow other possible funders to become aware of such proposals.